makrai/notes/gao22-fatigue-voice.md

 * accuracy of the judgment by sample length
   * unitary voice -> could reach 94%
   * long speech could reach 81%
-* our model can operate in real time, it is non-invasive and efficien
+* our model can operate in real time, it is non-invasive and efficient

-# Discu
+# Discussion

 * sleep deprivation modeling is a common method in fatigue modeling
 * Speech contains substantial information that can be used as biomarker